MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-usage-reports.md

 The reports are broken down per usage event type.
 The default usage event types are as follows:

-- **Views.** The number of views for a single item, page or document.
+- **Views.** The number of views for a single item, page, or document.

-- **Recommendations Displayed.** The number of times a single item, page or document was displayed as a recommendation.
+- **Recommendations Displayed.** The number of times a single item, page, or document was displayed as a recommendation.

-- **Recommendations Clicked.** The number of times a single item, page or document was clicked when it was displayed as a recommendation.
+- **Recommendations Clicked.** The number of times a single item, page, or document was clicked when it was displayed as a recommendation.

-If you have added any custom usage event types, these will also be displayed.
+If you have added any custom usage event types, these types will also be displayed.

 For more information about the Analytics Processing Component and usage events, see [Overview of analytics processing in SharePoint Server](../search/overview-of-analytics-processing.md).
 For information about search reports — for example, Number of Queries or Top Queries by Day — see "Usage reports" in [View search diagnostics in SharePoint Server](../search/view-search-diagnostics.md).